Honestpuck/jss_tools/README.md

 #### test.py

 My code to test the script.
+It's not really comprehensive but it does the job.

+### Notes

+I'm reaching out for any users who can provide feedback.
+Seriously, criticisms and suggestions happily accepted.

+Better documentation is in the works.
+I will also be providing more examples of what can be easily done in Python with `jss_tools`